-This guidance, developed by the RSC from the European Railway Agency document ERA/GUI/01-2011/SAF, is intended to support, through practical advice and suggestions, the design, implementation and delivery of a structured and organisation-wide railway SMS.
-The overall aim is to provide a tool for the ease of use by LROs and, at the same time, facilitate compliance with the legal requirements.
-It is intended to be read in conjunction with all applicable legislation.
+This guidance, based on the guideline developed by ERA, is intended to support, through practical advice and suggestions, the design, implementation and delivery of a structured and organisation-wide railway SMS.
+The overall aim is to provide a tool for the ease of use by railway organisations and, at the same time, facilitate compliance with the legal requirements laid down in the Railway Safety Directive as listed in Section 4 (Legal basis).
+It is intended to be read in conjunction with the Railway Safety Directive and with all applicable railway safety related and national legislation.

-NOTE: This document in itself is not mandatory; however requirements stipulated by the Railway Safety Act, 2005 are to be complied with.
+NOTE: This document in itself is not mandatory; however requirements stipulated by the Railway Safety Directive are to be complied with.